alex1075/media-analyse/README.md

 # media-anlyse
 ### Install

+# Do not install manually unless you are debugging or contributing!

+''' bash
+docker build -t media-analyse . docker run -it -v /path/to/images:/media media-analyse
+'''

 Make sure all dependancies are installed
 ``` bash
 pip install opencv-python numpy tqdm threading subprocess inquirer pillow shutil